grierson/grierson/debugging.md

 * Include silly ideas
 * Priortise
   * Use deductive reasoning to remove possible hypothesises
+  * Think of tests to prove or disprove hypothesis
 * Hammock time
 * Only move foward when you have enough data